 Serotonin is what’s known as a “precursor” to melatonin, a key hormone that promotes our nightly rest.
 The body produces melatonin from serotonin through a chemical process; when serotonin levels are deficient, healthy, sleep-promoting levels of melatonin are also at risk.Shop the Best Weighted Blankets

 You may find yourself more inclined to sleep with less clothing with a weighted blanket—go for it!
-I’m a proponent of sleeping in the nude.
-(Among other benefits, it may help you stay at a healthy weight, which I wrote about recently.)
 Go ahead and shed some layers, and let the blanket do the work of keeping you warm and swaddled.

-Last point is this, and it’s an important one: DON’T slack off on the rest of your sleep hygiene.
-A weighted blanket can help you to de-stress, relax, and relieve anxiety.
-It can help you fall asleep more quickly and sleep better over the course of the night.
-But it can’t do ALL the work of a good night’s rest.
+It’s important to note a weighted blanket can help you fall asleep more quickly and sleep better over the course of the night, but it can’t do ALL the work of a good night’s rest.
 You still need to pay attention to the basics, which are key for healthy sleep:

 - Sticking to a consistent sleep schedule, with regular bedtimes and wake times